-Ruth Heald is the author of two psychological thrillers, The Mother’s Mistake, which is available now, and Her Guilty Lies, which will be released in September.
-Both books are published by Bookouture, part of Hachette UK.
+Ruth Heald is the bestselling author of six psychological thrillers, The Mother’s Mistake, The Woman Upstairs, I Know Your Secret, The Wedding, The New Girl and The Nanny.
+Her books are published by Bookouture, part of Hachette UK.

 The Mother’s Mistake is an eerie, twisty and atmospheric psychological thriller about a mother’s worst nightmare.
 When Claire Hughes and her young family move to the countryside in the hope of a fresh start, it seems the perfect life – and the perfect family – are just within reach.
 But it isn’t long before Claire’s past catches up with her … and her daughter’s life is in danger.